 Beyond legal compliance, DSARs affect multiple aspects of business operations:

-Resource Requirements: Processing access requests requires staff time, technical resources, and coordination across departments.
+Resource Requirements: Processing access requests can be resource intensive and often involves significant manual work, especially for organizations without automation.
+It requires staff time, technical resources, and coordination across departments.

 System Dependencies: Effective DSAR responses require understanding data flows across all business systems and third-party integrations.